-At the end of 2015, for example, researchers began rolling out GOTPass, an authentication system that swaps passwords for image selection.
-Users select a username then draw a shape on a pattern lock screen.
+At the end of 2015, for example, researchers began rolling out GOTPass, an authentication system that swaps passwords for image selection., Users select a username then draw a shape on a pattern lock screen.
 The system displays 30 images covering four random themes and the user selects one image for each theme.

-Even if you don’t find GOTPass or a variant of image-based authentication at the gateway to your account, expect ebanks to continue to look for more varied ways of ensuring security.
+Even if you don’t find GOTPass or a variant of image based authentication at the gateway to your account, expect ebanks to continue to look for more varied ways of ensuring security.

 Banking institutions have largely embraced digital banking, but only up to a point.
-The apps produced by ebanks provide all of the services you might expect.
+The apps produced by ebanks provide all the services you might expect.
 Customers can review balances, order credit cards, pay bills and even deposit checks, all of which make up the most popular functions of an ebank.
-But there is more that they can do and as banks experiment with different options, we can expect to see other banks follow suit.
-Simple, for example, is an ebank with no physical branches that has put some extra thought into the services offered by its mobile app.
+However, there is more that they can do.
+As banks experiment with different options, we can expect to see other banks follow suit.
+Simple, for example, is an ebank with no physical branches that has puts some extra thought into services offered by its mobile app.

-In a 2015 financial services report, Bain, a consultancy, argued that banks should focus on six goals when developing apps: design; simplification; communication through chat and video at any time; rapid development of new features; personalization; and “organizational agility.”
+In 2015 a financial services report, Bain, a consultancy, argued that banks should focus on six goals when developing apps: design, simplification, communication through chat and video at any time, rapid development of new features, personalization, and organizational agility.

 Not all of those features are likely to find their way into banking apps, and not all of them will be noticed by users.
 It’s always much easier for startups to rush out new app features than it is for apps created by banking institutions that have multiple departments to please and need multiple executives to sign off.
 But it is likely that we’ll see improvements to design and greater personalization, whether that comes through integration with social media platforms or the smarter use of the data banks already possess about their customers.

-One of the most significant development in ebanking in recent years hasn’t come from the banks themselves.It’s come from start-ups like Venmo, now owned by Paypal, which enabled the immediate transfer of small sums between friends.
-It’s a process that has since been copied by Snapchat and Facebook among others, as well as on payment platforms like Due.
+One of the most significant development in ebanking in recent years hasn’t come from the banks themselves.It’s come from startups like Venmo, now owned by Paypal, which enabled the immediate transfer or small sums between friends.
+This is a process that has since been copied by Snapchat and Facebook among others.
+It’s also been copied on payment platforms like Due.

 Ebanking may well be the most important development to hit banks since the check book and the credit card.
 A financial saving for banks and a huge convenience for customers, the ability to manage finances at any time and in any place, without waiting in line or losing hours in a branch has been a huge benefit for both sides.

 Banks are already offering a range of essential services.
 Some are expanding that range to include savings plans and budgeting tools that make yesterday’s checkbook balancing look archaic.
 Those features will continue to grow.
-It’s possible that Facebook and other social media apps will never have the same level of financial integration as China’s WeChat, where there are fewer competitors and easier co-operation.
+It’s possible that Facebook and social media apps will never have the same level of financial integration as China’s WeChat.
+WeChat has fewer competitors and easier co-operation.